egeoffrey/docs/docs/index.md

 Is this not enough for you?
 No worries, the best skill eGeoffrey already has is the **ability to learn new skills**.
 Said this, eGeoffrey skills' are endless and, whatever skills you have in mind, eGeoffrey will learn them and will use them to satisfy your needs with its best smile.

 ## User documentation portal
 This documentation portal is aimed at people who want to have its own eGeoffrey at home with its default skills.
-If you're thinking of teaching eGeoffrey new skills, you better visit eGeoffrey's training portal.
+If you're thinking of teaching eGeoffrey new skills, you better visit [eGeoffrey's developers portal](https://developer.egeoffrey.com/).

-The portal is organized in the following sections:
+The portal is organized in the following sections which follows the typical configuration workflow:

-* **Say hi to him.-** this is the starting point for those who want to give it a try; here, eGeoffrey will tell you everything you need in order to create a proper environment for it to deliver its very basic skill set.
+* **Installation**: how to install eGeoffrey in your house on e.g. a Raspberry Pi device
-* **What is it made of?.-** you'll make the most of eGeoffrey if you know how to call its different components and how they're organized; all this is presented in this section and it'll give you the foundation to move forward with eGeoffrey.
+* **Initial Setup**: overview of the web interface, post-installation tasks and house setup
-* **Understand it.-** once you get the basics, you are ready to learn advanced features to take eGeoffrey to the next level; you'll learn how to customize, extend and adapt eGeoffrey to your needs.
-Don't feel bad about eGeoffrey, it is here to help you and it's more than happy to do so.
+* **Customizing your eGeoffrey**: configure your own sensors, add additional capabilities, create your rules
-* **Use it.-** eGeoffrey can do everything for you, but you need to tell it what that is; in this section we share common scenarios where eGeoffrey is helping out other human beings.
-If you don't find a scenario similar to the one you have in mind, visit the eGeoffrey's community and ask for it, it's very likely someone else has already done it.
+* **Maintaining it**: typical maintenance tasks, keep your e-butler up to date